 Last night, on the flight back from the Gambia to Sweden, I spent a couple of hours looking at the starry sky that was so tenderly watching over the artificial lights of Europe.
 One German town followed the other, our home continent was bathing in light, and it was a beautiful night indeed.
-During that flight one thought kept coming into my head – how to grasp all the lessons gained from travelling and how to ensure that they will remain in order to create a lasting impact instead of vanishing once the trip is over.
-We are now back in Sweden (hello, y’all!) after an unforgettable week in the Gambia, the smallest country on mainland Africa.
-In this post we will share some basic information about the country and how to get there, as well as talk about our first impressions of this delightful little country on the African west coast.
+During that flight, one thought kept coming into my head – how to grasp all the lessons gained from traveling and how to ensure that they will remain in order to create a lasting impact instead of vanishing once the trip is over.
+We are now back in Sweden (hello, y’all!) after an unforgettable week in the Gambia, the smallest country in mainland Africa.
+In this post, we will share some basic information about the country and how to get there, as well as talk about our first impressions of this delightful little country on the African west coast.

 Basic Information About The Gambia